-Respondent Information: Provide the following information regarding the Respondent.
+1. Respondent Information: Provide the following information regarding the Respondent.
 (NOTE: Co-Respondents are two or more entities proposing as a team or joint venture with each signing the contract, if awarded.
 Sub-contractors are not Co-Respondents and should not be identified here.
 If this proposal includes Co-Respondents, provide the required information in this Item #1 for each Co-Respondent by copying and inserting an additional block(s) before Item #2.)

-Respondent Name: (NOTE: Give exact legal name as it will appear on the contract, if awa arded.)

-Principal Address:

-City: State: Zip Code:

-Telephone No Fax No:

-Website address:

-Year established:

-Provide the number of years in business under present r name:

-Social Security Number or Fe ederal Employer Identification on Number:

-Texas Comptroller's Taxpaye (NOTE: This 11-digit number is son er Number, if applicable: netimes referred to as the Comptro oller's TIN or TID.)

-DUNS NUMBER:

-Business Structure: Check t ne box that indicates the bu siness structure of the Responde ent.

-Partnership Corporation If checked Also, check one: , check one:For-Profit Foreign

-Printed Name of Contract Sig

-Provide any other names un each: der which Respondent has operated within the last 10 years s and length of time under fo -

-Provide address of office from be managed: Zip Code:

-Telephone No Fax No:

-Annual Revenue: \$

-Total Number of Employees:

-Total Number of Current Clie nts/Customers:
+Respondent Name: (NOTE: Give exact legal name as it will appear on the contract, if awarded.)
+Principal Address: State: Zip Code: City: Telephone No. Fax No: Website address: Year established: Provide the number of years in business under present name: Social Security Number or Federal Employer Identification Number: Texas Comptroller's Taxpayer Number, if applicable: (NOTE: This 11-digit number is sometimes referred to as the Comptroller's TIN or TID.)
+DUNS NUMBER: Business Structure: Check the box that indicates the business structure of the Respondent.
+Individual or Sole Proprietorship If checked, list Assumed Name, if any: Partnership For-Profit Corporation If checked, check one: Nonprofit Domestic Also, check one: Foreign Other If checked, list business structure: Printed Name of Contract Signatory: Job Title: Provide any other names under which Respondent has operated within the last 10 years and length of time under for each: Provide address of office from which this project would be managed: Zip Code: City: Telephone No. Fax No: Annual Revenue: \$ Total Number of Employees: Total Number of Current Clients/Customers: